Planning is essential for consistent outcomes

 HARD ON SOFT OPTIONS

 The issue of plastic wear (polyethylene, PE) be that standard or highly cross-linked is a concern.
-There are good manufacturers with proven devices and there are some very poor ones!
+There are good manufacturers with proven devices and there have been some very poor ones!
+Vitamin E Polyethylenes appear to improve wear characteristics but "cold flow" from edge-loading in mal-positioned cups is still a major issue that will likely result in late dislocations.

 Sulzer (now Zimmer), Mathys, Smith and Nephew and Biomet to name a few, have been very good in my experience.
-It comes down to their suppliers of 1020 or 1050 resins and how the plastic is treated and sterilised by the manufacturer.
+It comes down to their suppliers of 1020 or 1050 resins and how the plastic is treated and sterilised by the manufacturer though.

-The early Duroloc cup liners, Hylamer and Gas plasma sterilized Enduron have performed badly in NZ.
-Failure has occurred within 4 years in some cases, with excess wear and osteolysis.
+The early Duroloc cup liners sterilised in air, Hylamer, a highly cross-linked and more crystalline PE, and Gas plasma sterilized Enduron have performed badly in NZ.
+Failure has occurred within 4 years in some cases, with excess wear and osteolysis and sub-surface oxidation.

 The issue of plastic wear (polyethylene, PE) be that standard or highly cross-linked is a concern.
-There are good manufacturers with proven devices and there are some very poor ones!
+There are good manufacturers with proven devices and there have been some very poor ones!
+Vitamin E Polyethylenes appear to improve wear characteristics but "cold flow" from edge-loading in mal-positioned cups is still a major issue that will likely result in late dislocations.

 Sulzer (now Zimmer), Mathys, Smith and Nephew and Biomet to name a few, have been very good in my experience.
-It comes down to their suppliers of 1020 or 1050 resins and how the plastic is treated and sterilised by the manufacturer.
+It comes down to their suppliers of 1020 or 1050 resins and how the plastic is treated and sterilised by the manufacturer though.

-The early Duroloc cup liners, Hylamer and Gas plasma sterilized Enduron have performed badly in NZ.
-Failure has occurred within 4 years in some cases, with excess wear and osteolysis.
+The early Duroloc cup liners sterilised in air, Hylamer, a highly cross-linked and more crystalline PE, and Gas plasma sterilized Enduron have performed badly in NZ.
+Failure has occurred within 4 years in some cases, with excess wear and osteolysis and sub-surface oxidation.

 HARD ON HARD OPTIONS